 Mexican Coleslaw.
 For the dressing, combine 2 tablespoons lime juice, 1 tablespoon Greek yogurt, 1 chopped jalapeno, ¼ cup oil for the dressing and sprinkle the coleslaw with cilantro and add ¼ to ½ cup black beans.

 Asian Coleslaw.
-For the dressing, mix together 1 tablespoon tamari or soy sauce, 2 tablespoons rice vinegar, 1 teaspoon sesame oil, ¼ cup olive oil.
+For the dressing, mix together 1 tablespoon tamari or soy sauce, 2 tablespoons rice vinegar, 1 teaspoon sesame oil, ¼ cup olive oil and an optional tablespoon of peanut sauce.
 Toss in ¼ to ½ cup sliced almonds or peanuts.

 Healthy Coleslaw Questions Answered